Dallin-J-Neeley/Group-404-CryptoGraph/README.md

 * Open Server.java and ClientHandler.java in VScode.
 * Run Server.java.
 * Open everything else in Android Studios.
-* Run two instances of MainActivity on the Pixel 2 API 30.
+* Run two instances of MainActivity one on each Pixel 2 API 30.

 ###### Start with phone one
 * Press the connect button, enter your name into the 'Code:' input then select 'English' on the left side and 'English' on the right side.